This Is What Movies Would Look Like Without Visual Effects

-This year, “Gravity,” “The Hobbit: The Desolation of Smaug,” “Iron Man 3,” and “Star Trek Into Darkness” are all nominated for visual effects Oscars.

-Would you recognise any of those films without their added special effects?
+Now, some VFX artists have suggested a walk out later this week on 3/14 (“Pi” day) to show support for creating a union.

+If it weren’t for visual and special effects crews, a lot of Hollywood’s biggest blockbusters would be unwatchable.

-We’ve gathered together images from visual effects studios Industrial Light & Magic, Framestore, Sony Pictures Imageworks, and Rhythm & Hues along with visual effects software company Imagineer Systems to show what popular movies would look like without added effects.
+From “Life of Pi” to “The Dark Knight Rises,” we’ve gathered together images from visual effects studios Industrial Light & Magic and Rhythm & Hues and visual effects software company Imagineer Systems to show what popular movies would look like without added effects.

-From Oscar-nominated films to box-office successes see what popular movies would look like without effects.

 Instead, the crew filmed seven miles of New York City streets while the actors were in town for a few days ...